semify-eda/tristan/README.md

 ## Setup

-To run the simulation and perform the synthesis you need to make sure to have the latest of the open source tools.
+To run simulation and perform synthesis you need to have the latest versions of the following open source tools:

+##### OSS CAD Suite
-The easiest way is to install the latest build of the [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).
+- Install the latest build of the [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).

+##### SV2V
-Additionally you will need [sv2v](https://github.com/zachjs/sv2v).
+- You will need [sv2v](https://github.com/zachjs/sv2v).
 Either build the latest release or download the artifacts.
 Place the binary inside the `bin/` folder of your oss-cad-suite installation.

-Now to enable all tools you need to source `environment` of your oss-cad-suite installation.

-	> source /path/to/oss-cad-suite/environment
+##### RISC-V Compiler Toolchain

-To compile the firmware you will need a RISC-V toolchain.
-Head over to [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and configure the compiler with the flag `--with-arch=rv32ia`.
-Finally install it or add it to your `PATH` variable.
+- To compile the firmware you will need the RISC-V toolchain.
+Head over to [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and clone the latest release.
+- After cloning the repo you must configure the cross-compiler for the RV32IA architecture.
+Run:
+    > `sudo ./configure --prefix=/opt/riscv --with-arch=rv32ia`
+- Build the compiler for the newlib target using `make`

+To enable all tools, add  `/opt/riscv/riscv32-unknown-elf/bin` and `/usr/src/oss-cad-suite/bin` to your `PATH` variable

 ## Instructions